 .

-Load-Balancing Endpoints
+Load-Balancing ANQ Endpoints

-Qumulo provisions multiple endpoints to allow access to .
+Qumulo provisions multiple endpoints to allow access to ANQ.
 Every endpoint appears in the Azure Portal as a network interface with an IP address.
 Qumulo creates a managed resource group under your subscription for these endpoints.

 To view links to your managed resource groups and network interfaces, use the Portal view of your